onecodex/onecodex/README.md

 > **Tip:** Any API calls that do not have a matching mock will raise an error.
 You can figure out which API calls need to be mocked by writing a test, running it, and inspecting the error message to see which route(s) are missing.

+> **Warning:** Mocked URLs *without* a query string will ignore query strings in any matching requests.
+If the mocked URL *includes* a query string, it will be used when matching requests.

 ### Fixtures

 These pytest fixtures may be helpful when writing unit tests: